Computer and Uses of Computers

 Type of activity: Individual

-The teacher has to take the printout of the above-given printables and laminate them.
+The teacher has to print and laminate the above-given printables.

 Procedure: